 I approach tutoring with the concept that learning can be exciting.
 I believe that a student can be taught to embrace and know the subject well.
 I think that such techniques will help the student to develop confidence in their ability to learn and to be successful in their coursework.
-I have taught classes on Rome, Greece, wisdom literature, legal matters, English and American literature, and American history.
-My education and experience are very
+I have taught classes on Rome, Greece, wisdom literature, legal matters, English and American literature, World History, and … Read more

 I am willing to discuss my hourly rates for students for multiple hour lessons, group rates, specific subject rates, and rates for special situations.
 The hourly rate includes travel time

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.